-Swerford House is a specialist service that provides assessment and a range of high quality, specialist services to people with autism and/or learning disabilities, who may at times present severely challenging behaviour.
+Swerford House (formerly part of Craegmoor) is a specialist service that provides assessment and a range of high quality, specialist services to people with autism and/or learning disabilities, who may at times present severely challenging behaviour.

 Some of the people who use our service also have communication difficulties and other conditions such as epilepsy.

 Our approach to support

 The service offers 24/7 specialist residential support to adults over the age of 18 and is committed to empowering and encouraging the individuals who live there.
 Staff provide the support needed to enable them to reach their goals and to develop their self-esteem and the skills they need to live as independently as possible.